You can find the complete code for this chapter on github

 or server is made of three pieces: a codec, a protocol and a service.
 The next

-step is to implement the protocol. tokio-proto
+step is to implement the protocol. tokio-proto provides implementations for

 different types of protocols.
 As explained in the